mossgreen/mossgreen.github.io/_posts/2015-02-14-test-jekyll-website-locally.md

 search: true
 categories:
   - Jekyll
+  - GitHub Pages
 ---
 Preview your site and help troubleshoot failed Jekyll builds.

-> Test Jekyll website just on GitHub Pages is unprofessional and can be dangerous.
+Test Jekyll website just on GitHub Pages is unprofessional and can be dangerous.
 We highly recommend installing Jekyll to preview your site and help troubleshoot failed Jekyll builds.

 ## Requirements